khoih-prog/ATtiny_Slow_PWM/README.md

 1. Inside the attached function, **delay() won’t work and the value returned by millis() will not increment.** Serial data received while in the function may be lost.
 You should declare as **volatile any variables that you modify within the attached function.**

 2. Typically global variables are used to pass data between an ISR and the main program.
-To make sure variables shared between an ISR and the main program are updated correctly, declare them as volatile.
+To make sure variables shared between an ISR and the main program are updated correctly, declare them as `volatile`.

 ---
 ---

-## Prerequisites

-## Prerequisites

 ## Prerequisites